Sustainable food system: Definition

 The American Public Health Association (APHA) defines a sustainable food system as:

 The European Union's Scientific Advice Mechanism defines a sustainable food system as a system that:

 Problems with conventional food systems

-Industrial agriculture causes environmental impacts, as well as health problems associated with obesity in the rich world and hunger in the poor world.
-This has generated a strong movement towards healthy, sustainable eating as a major component of overall ethical consumerism.
+Industrial agriculture causes environmental impacts, as well as health problems associated with both obesity and hunger.
+This has generated a strong interest in healthy, sustainable eating as a major component of the overall movement toward sustainability and climate change mitigation.